 Micki received her M.P.A degree from Clark University and graduated from Hollins University in Roanoke, VA with a B.A. in history.
 She is currently pursuing her doctorate in Education with a concentration in Organizational Leadership.
 Micki currently serves as President-Elect of the Board of Directors at the YWCA of Central Massachusetts and recently joined the Steering Committee for the Worcester Women's History Project.
 Prior to coming to Clark, Micki served for three years as an AmeriCorps*VISTA with Massachusetts Campus Compact.

 Micki is an Associate Member of the AAC&U and the Council on Undergraduate Research.

-Ben holds a BA and MS in Environmental Science and Policy from Clark University.
+Ben holds his M.S. and B.A. in Environmental Science & Policy from Clark University.

 Associate Director of Career Services

 Lee delivers career advice for students and alumni and also manages the college's Academic Internship program.
 Lee is a member of the National Career Development Association, the National Association of Colleges and Employers, the New England Association of Cooperative Education and Field Experience, and the National Academic Advising Association.

 Prior to coming to Clark in 2010, Lee worked in several areas of higher education including human resources, alumni and development, student research, and as an adjunct instructor.

 Lee holds a B.A. in Sociology from Brandeis University and an M.Ed. in Higher Education Administration from the University of Massachusetts Amherst.

 Brian manages Clark's employer relations and on-campus recruiting efforts.
 In addition, he advises students on all aspects of career development and serves as liaison to the Athletics Department.
 He is a member of the National Association of Colleges and Employers, the Eastern Association of Colleges and Employers, the Worcester Chamber of Commerce Career Services Committee, and the New England Employer Relations Committee.